 Behavior observations: “What I saw was...”
 “What I heard was...”

-- Example: “What do you think you could do differently/more of in the future...”
+Coaching conversation: “What do you think you should do differently in the future...”

 Changing human behavior has got to be one of the most challenging vocations of all time.
 Ask any coach or parent for that matter.
 But that’s what we coaches are most often charged to do.

-Sometimes, I think, we humans tend to overcomplicate things.
-How refreshing that the research is showing us that, when it comes to coaching, what works is Simple, Short, Supportive, and Frequent.
+Sometimes, we humans tend to overcomplicate things.
+How refreshing that the research is showing us that, when it comes to coaching, what works is Simple, Short, Relevant and Just in Time.
+Pretty Cool.